Langhe Roero Monferrato

 Langhe Roero Monferrato: Tourism, traditions, food and wine

-Our guide through Langhe Roero and Monferrato to answer the questions I am most frequently asked in my work:
+Our guide between Langhe Roero and Monferrato to answer the questions I am most frequently asked in my work:

-I just want to tell you what I’ve seen so far and what I love and what I include in the Langhe Roero Monferrato itineraries and offer to my friends/guests/customers.
+I just want to tell you what I have seen so far and what I love, which I include in the itineraries that I offer to my friends/guests/clients.

-Our guide for tourism, but thought for the tourist, in Langhe Roero Monferrato.
+Our guide for tourism, but think for the tourist, among Langhe Roero Monferrato.

-First of all, let’s answer the question: Where is the Langhe?
-In Piedmont.
-They are located between the provinces of Cuneo and Asti.
-The Langhe border and merge with Monferrato and Roero.
-The Langhe are gentle hills and also rivers: Tanaro, Belbo, Bormida di Millesimo and Bormida di Spigno.
+First, let’s solve the question: Where is the Langhe located?
+The Langhe are in Piedmont.
+They are located between the provinces of Cuneo and Asti—the Langhe borders and merge with Monferrato and Roero.
+The Langhe is rolling hills and also rivers: Tanaro, Belbo, Bormida di Millesimo, and Bormida di Spigno.

 LANGHE ROERO MONFERRATO: A TERRITORY WITH 3 SOULS

-A few brief remarks will give you an idea of the differences between the territories:
+A few brief mentions that will give you an idea of the differences between the territories:

-In 2014 the wine-growing landscape of Langhe Monferrato and Roero was listed as a Unesco World Heritage Site: since then tourism has been increasing and getting better organized, without losing authenticity and the possibility of still discovering many places that are not included in the tourist guides and living unique experiences.
+In 2014, the wine-growing landscape of Langhe Monferrato and Roero was listed as a UNESCO World Heritage Site.
+Since then, tourism has been increasing and getting better and better organized, but without losing authenticity, there is the possibility of still discovering many places of tourist guides and having unique experiences.

-An area with many faces: nature for outdoor experiences, history, and culture with interesting and surprising visits, and, of course, food and wine with extraordinary dishes and wines that cannot leave anyone indifferent.
+This is an area with many faces: that of nature for outdoor experiences, that of history and culture with interesting and surprising visits, and, of course, that of food and wine with extraordinary dishes and wines that cannot leave one indifferent.

 Discovering the territory

-We at SlowDays have three ways of discovering the area: first of the food and wine of the Langhe, then an inviting range of excursions and walking itineraries, and for those who are looking for some original ideas, our proposals for experiencing the Langhe Roero Monferrato by Ebike or on a splendid Vespa.
+We at SlowDays have three ways to discover the area: First, the food and wine of the Langhe, then with an inviting proposal of hikes and walking itineraries, and for those who are looking for some original ideas, our proposals to experience Langhe Roero Monferrato by Ebike or riding a beautiful Vespa.

-The three proposals are often confused with each other: it is almost a must to have pleasant stops during a walk or cycle ride.
-Just as visiting wine cellars in the Langhe can be a worthy interlude to visits to castles, villages, and churches.
+The three proposals often blend into each other.
+In fact, pleasant stops are almost a must during a walking or cycling tour, just as visiting wineries in the Langhe can be a worthy interlude to visits to castles, villages, and churches.

-Tourism in Langhe has been growing strongly for several years now.
-Careful policies aimed at preserving the land and embellishing the vineyards have created panoramas photographed by tourists from all over the world.
-Carefully maintained villages have become welcoming living rooms.
+Tourism has experienced a significant boost in the Langhe for several years.
+Shrewd policies aimed at preserving the land and beautifying the vineyards have created vistas photographed by tourists worldwide.
+Carefully maintained villages have become cozy living rooms.
 Tourists have flocked to Alba, the capital of the Langhe, for the various events that take place throughout the year.
-But Bra, with the SlowFood movement, is also a major attraction at many times of the year.
+But Bra, too, with the SlowFood movement, takes center stage at many times of the year.

-The Langhe and Roero grow quite close together and transparently exchange tourists: all you have to do is cross the Tanaro and you find yourself constantly changing areas.
+Langhe and Roero grow close together and transparently exchange tourists: cross the Tanaro River, and you will constantly change areas.

-Langhe and Monferrato seem, even to the eyes of those who live there, to be two more ‘distinct’ areas.
-Slightly different traditions create wonderful nuances that the most attentive tourists can recognize and appreciate.
+Langhe and Monferrato seem, even to the eyes of those who live there, to be two more “distinct” areas.
+Slightly different traditions create wonderful nuances that discerning tourists can recognize and appreciate.

-This guide is intended to stimulate those who have heard of these areas and to invite them to spend a holiday discovering these apparently somewhat “closed” lands, but which are capable of great generosity in offering themselves to the eyes of the visitor.
+This guide aims to stimulate those who have heard of these areas and entice them to spend a vacation discovering these lands, which are apparently somewhat “closed” but capable of great generosity in offering themselves to the visitor’s eyes.

 Where are the Langhe, Roero and Monferrato?